AndreiTuta/rightmove_scrapper/README.md

 # rightmove-scraper

-Scrapper script used to scrape rightmove for properties and save the results in both data and html formats
+Scrapper script used to scrape rightmove for properties.
+Once the scraping is finished, the subprocess will open a new chromium instance and load all the results in new tabs.